Four padlocks surrounding a hand with its index finger extended.

 Easy to set up

-WireGuard is the most recent addition to the list of VPN protocols.
-It delivers a connection speed faster than IKEv2 and OpenVPN yet only uses 4,000 lines of code (to compare, OpenVPN clocks in at around 400,000).
+WireGuard delivers a connection speed faster than IKEv2 and OpenVPN yet only uses 4,000 lines of code (to compare, OpenVPN clocks in at around 70,000).
 Its lightweight code allows easier auditing and, in theory, improves stability.

 While it doesn’t have years of experience and testing like OpenVPN, WireGuard offers top-tier security and encryption standards at an unmatched speed due to its simplicity.
-Implemented on Linux and Android, it’s here to stay.
+Implemented on major platforms, like Linux, macOS, Windows, Android, etc.

 *WireGuard is a registered trademark of Jason A. Donenfeld.